Nick Fortes Player Props: Marlins vs. Cardinals

-On Tuesday, Nick Fortes (batting .077 in his past 10 games) and the Miami Marlins play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 1:10 PM ET.
+Nick Fortes -- with an on-base percentage of .143 in his past 10 games, 128 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 6 at 6:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-3 with an RBI) against the Cardinals.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Cardinals.

 Nick Fortes Game Info & Props vs. the Cardinals